Capacity (law): Bankruptcy

 If individuals find themselves in a situation where they can no longer pay their debts, they lose their status as credit-worthy and become bankrupt.
 States differ on the means whereby their outstanding liabilities can be treated as discharged and on the precise extent of the limits that are placed on their capacities during this time but, after discharge, they are returned to full capacity.
 In the United States, some states have spendthrift laws under which an irresponsible spender may be deemed to lack capacity to enter into contracts (in Europe, these are termed prodigality laws) and both sets of laws may be denied extraterritorial effect under public policy as imposing a potentially penal status on the individuals affected.

 Enemy aliens and/or terrorists

 During times of war or civil strife, a state will limit the ability of its citizens to offer help or assistance in any form to those who are acting against the interests of the state.
 Hence, all commercial and other contracts with the "enemy", including terrorists, would be considered void or suspended until a cessation of hostilities is agreed.

+Medical decisional capacity

+The capacity to render medical decisions is a complex area of medical law.
+Historically, in most western nations, medical decisions were largely imposed by physicians in a paternalistic model.
+Although United States courts began to recognize the primacy of patient autonomy as early as Schloendorff v.
+Society of New York Hospital (1914), the shift toward a patient-centered model of decision-making did not gain significant traction until the 1960s.
+This shift led, in turn, to the need for methods to determine whether patients were capable of making such decisions.
+Starting in the 1970s, forensic psychiatrist Loren Roth and bioethicist James Drane proposed approaches for assessing decisional capacity.
+These approaches were largely supplanted by the "four abilities" model of Paul Appelbaum and Thomas Grisso in the 1980s.
+The abilities included communicating a choice, understanding the medical situation, appreciate the risks and benefits of various interventions and demonstrating an ability to reason.
+Around the same time, Allen Buchanan and Dan Brock proposed a model for capacity assessment that was task-specific and threshold-based.
+Daniel Fogel and Ben Schwan have raised significant conceptual issues with the "four abilities" model.
+William Garrett and colleagues have also noted significant racial bias in the application of the "four abilities" model.
+More recently, Jacob Appel and Omar Mirza have advanced a values-based alternative approach to assessment that conceives of capacity assessment as an "intervention" rather than a "tool".